 Once the excitement of landing your job wears off, you now have to think clearly about the contract of employment you’ll be offered.
 Once you accept a job offer, a contract of employment comes into effect.
 This can be an oral agreement or a written document.

 If your employer does not normally issue a formal contract, you are entitled by law to a written statement of your employment within two months of starting work.
-A written statement isn’t a legal contract, but if you do find yourself in an Employment Tribunal, evidence of your terms and conditions could come in very handy indeed.

 What is a Contract of Employment?

 A contract of employment can be either written or verbal.
 It is a legally binding document or agreement between employer and employee, starting on day one of a job.

 Sometimes, employers will use a written statement which is still legally binding but less extensive than a full contract.
 A proper contract will contain all the conditions of employment, such as hours, pay, responsibilities and holiday entitlements.
 Anything relating to the job and its responsibilities is known as the terms of the contract.

 The contract, once agreed to and signed, stays in place until the end of employment.
 The only time it may become void is if it is updated and terms are changed.
 The new terms and conditions come into effect from the date a new contract is agreed.